QuinnyB/aNAOmate/README.md

 /usr/bin/python package/install_pkg.py $ROBOT_IP $PACKAGE_FILE_NAME
 ```

-7. Once the package is installed, you will see: `Installation complete.`
+7. Once the package is installed, you will see: `Installation complete.` (This installs the application to `/home/nao/.local/share/PackageManager/apps/TMI` and runs the application if `autorun="true"` in the [TMI/manifest](https://github.com/QuinnyB/aNAOmate/blob/master/TMI/manifest.xml)
 8. The application interface is now running, and starts automatically by default.
 9. Navigate to `http://$ROBOT_IP/apps/TMI` to see developed the interface.
 10. This interface should match the tested changes in Step 2.